-Lastly, the huge spread of AT genetic lineages belonging to the nominal form Salmo trutta L., 1758, due to restocking, was repeatedly emphasized as the main threat to the survival of native trout biodiversity and the consequent impossibility for taxonomic clarification (e.g., Nonnis Marzano et al. 2003; Caputo et al. 2004; Caputo et al. 2009; Bianco, 1991, 2006; Splendiani et al. 2019).
-In particular, Splendiani et al. (2013, 2016a) focused on the role of biotic and abiotic factors promoting the spreading of alien domestic trout strain in Italy, with particular reference to the geologic substrate of river basins and the ice Alpine cap during glacial maxima.
+Lastly, the huge spread of AT mitochondrial lineages belonging to the nominal form Salmo trutta, due to restocking, was repeatedly emphasized as the main threat to the survival of native trout biodiversity and the consequent impossibility for taxonomic clarification (e.g., Bianco 1991, 2006; Nonnis Marzano et al. 2003; Caputo et al. 2004, 2009; Splendiani et al. 2019).
+In Splendiani et al. (2013), Splendiani et al. (2016b) focused on the role of biotic and abiotic factors promoting the spreading of alien domestic trout strain in Italy, with particular reference to the geologic substrate of river basins and the ice Alpine cap during glacial maxima.
 The role of permeable rock (determining suitable habitats) is of strong importance to determine the resilience of native trout to introgression of alien strains, while the expansion of glacial cap on the Alps explains well the reason for the presence of only alien brown trout in the central-east Alps, in consequence of introduction in recent times of AT strains after extirpation of native trout, due to the destructive action of the Alpine ice sheet.